-Yes, hand me downs are just a way of life, but so what?
+Yes, hand-me-downs are just a way of life, but so what?
 I wasn’t going to buy a full wardrobe from Nordstrom, Hanna Andersson, or Boden.
 Kids outgrow clothes in just a few months!
 Why would I spend more money on their clothes than mine?
-Going through the hand me down boxes is like Christmas every season.
-That shirt of your brother’s that you were eyeing all last year.
+Going through the hand-me-down boxes is like Christmas every season.
+That shirt of your brother’s that you were eyeing all last year?
 Guess what, it is yours this year!
-I am actually more willing to buy Nike on sale because I know 4 kids will be wearing it, heck maybe 5 if I can convince sister, otherwise it was gonna be Wal-mart or Target all the way.
+I am actually more willing to buy Nike on sale because I know four kids will be wearing it, heck maybe five if I can convince sister, otherwise it was gonna be Walmart or Target all the way.

-Another perk to our large family is that when we go to the zoo or any museum it is far cheaper to get a year long membership.
-Talk about great boredom busters year round!
-Go once and now anytime we get cabin fever or need some fresh air, a family trip to the zoo or science center is available year round.
+Another perk to our big family is that when we go to the zoo or any museum it is far cheaper to get a year-long membership.
+Talk about great boredom busters year-round!
+Go once and now anytime we get cabin fever or need some fresh air, a family trip to the zoo or science center is available year-round.

 Everyone has a part to play, and without one member the team doesn’t work.

-There is a built in leader, a funny one, one that cuddles, an athletic one, and one who loves to add a little bit of frill to everything.
+There is a built-in leader, a funny one, one who cuddles, an athletic one, and one who loves to add a little bit of frill to everything.
 Each one brings a unique gift, a unique vision, and voice to our team.
 They are cheerleaders for one another.
 If there has been a friend making fun of you, a mean teacher, or no one to play with at recess an older one pulls the younger aside and passes down wisdom only gained through experience.
-The younger ones sense when something is wrong so they give a hug or draw a picture to try and help cheer up the upset sibling.
-They have learned already that even though they fight and yell at one another, they have each other’s back, and if the world hurts then they can come home to the love and safety of their team.
+The younger ones sense when something is wrong so they give a hug or draw a picture to try to help cheer up the upset sibling.
+They have learned already that even though they fight and yell at one another, they have each other’s backs, and if the world hurts then they can come home to the love and safety of their team.

 4. Family is first and forever (plus, you aren’t gonna hate all of them at once)